buildo/avenger/README.md

 # React

-Avenger also exports some utilities to use with `React`
+Avenger also exports some utilities to use with `React`.

 ## declareQueries

-`declareQueries` is a `HOC` builder.
+`declareQueries` is a `HOC` (Higher-Order Component) builder.
 It lets you define the queries that you want to inject into a component and then creates a simple `HOC` to wrap it:

 ```ts
 import { declareQueries } from 'avenger/lib/react';